psurya1994/youtube-followers-help/README.txt

 Joseph from University of Manitoba, Canada

 Question by Joseph, Code by Surya Penmetsa
-The flight path of a model rocket with mass 0.1 kg.
+Find the flight path of a model rocket with mass 0.1 kg.
 During the first T(inital) 0.015 seconds, the rocket is propelled forward by the rocket engine with a force of 16N.
 The rocket then flies up while slowing down under teh force of gravity once the engine is switched off at T(inital)